tramping clothes: the dry set

 Then there’s the dry set.
 You can use these when you get out into civilisation as well.

-socks—wool is good, OK, you are allowed two pairs;
+socks—wool is good.
+Okay, you are allowed two pairs;

-polartec hut booties—look, no one is going to see you out there.
-You can wear them around the hut and even out to the loo to protect those socks, they have an almost waterproof sole, and are lighter and more stuffable than a pair of sandshoes, but it does mean you might have to travel in your boots.
+Jandals—look, no one is going to see you out there.
+You can wear them around the hut and even out to the loo, and are lighter and more stuffable than a pair of sandshoes, but it does mean you might have to travel in your boots.
 That’s the compromise;

 another 200 weight long-sleeve wool top—stay warm;